kiyoka/fuzzy-string-match/README.md

 * It is fast. ( written in C with RubyInline )
 * It supports only Jaro-Winkler distance algorithm.
 * This program was ported by hand from lucene-3.0.2. (lucene is Java product)
-* If you want to add another string distance algorithm, please port by yourself and contact me <kiyoka@sumibi.org>.
+* If you want to add another string distance algorithm, please fork it on github and port by yourself.

 ## The reason why i developed fuzzy-string-match
 * I tried amatch-0.2.5, but it contains some issues.
-  1. Some memory leaks.
+  1. memory leaks.
   2. I felt difficult to maintain it.
 * So, I decide to create another gem by porting lucene-3.0.x.

 ## Installing
   1. gem install fuzzy-string-match

+## Installing (pure ruby version)
+  1. gem install fuzzy-string-match_pure

 ## Features
 * Calculate Jaro-Winkler distance of two strings.
   * Pure ruby version can handle both ASCII and UTF8 strings. (and slow)
-  * Native version can only ASCII strings. (and fast)
+  * Native version can only ASCII strings. (but it is fast)

 ## Sample code
   * Native version

 <code>
     require 'fuzzystringmatch'
-    jarow = FuzzyStringMatch::JaroWinkler.new.create( :native )
+    jarow = FuzzyStringMatch::JaroWinkler.create( :native )
     p jarow.getDistance(  "jones",      "johnson" )
 </code>